MachineLearningEnthusiasts/HIV_Detection_Diagnosis_Precautions/README.md

 * Cause of spreading HIV worldwide

-* Avarage live of a HIV affected child/adult
+* Avarage life span of a HIV affected child/adult

 * Effectivity of ART drugs to AIDS treatment

-* suicidal case detection for HIV
+* Suicidal case detection for HIV

 * Detection of AIDS via PCR and RAT